Frank da Cruz

 The New Deal that worked so well in the 1930s and 40s and the postwar decades has been deliberately wiped from the public consciousness, beginning with the death of Franklin D. Roosevelt on April 12, 1945, to the extent that today, most people have never even heard of it.
 Or if it was mentioned in school, it was just a phrase with no reality attached to it.
 What you see on this site is my attempt to fix that.
 It is the living legacy of a government that put economic justice and the public good before corporate profits.
 The entire country was mobilized to rebuild itself.
 And it worked just fine.
 Ask anybody who lived through the postwar decades.
 Look around, look at what those millions of workers made in a time when, miraculously, ordinary people were the highest priority of the United States government.

 Finally, in the mid-to-late 20-teens, we are hearing talk of a Green New Deal, patterned on the economics of FDR's New Deal to bring back prosperity and security to America's working people, and targeted at saving the planet from imminent destruction by rebuilding America's energy infrastructure (and, hopefully, also to rebuild our other crumbling public resources from roads and bridges to public education).
 This nascent movement is propelled by people who understand the first New Deal and the new dangers posed by unregulated capitalism, far graver than a mere stock-market collapse as in 1929.
 Voters need to know about the first New Deal to be able to elect a new government that will implement the Green New Deal to save us all, and politicians need to know that this is what the public wants.
 Significant progress was made in the 2018 elections, but support in both houses of congress and in the White House and Supreme Court is also required.
-2020 might be our last chance before it's too late.
+2020 might be our last chance.

 Although the national New Deal did not begin until 1933, when FDR became president, it had already existed in New York State for some years while he was governor.
 Thus some New York City projects completed before 1933 — such as the Bronx County Courthouse and the Hunter (now Lehman) College campus — can (or should) be considered New Deal projects.